davetron5000/fake-api-server/README.md

 * `Gemfile` and `Gemfile.lock` - manages Ruby gems needed for the app.
 * `README.md` - This file
 * `Rakefile` - holds the test task because I could not figure out a better way to run it without Rake.
 * `app/` - The app itself, currently just one big file.
-Take that, Single Responsibilty Principle!
+Take that, Single Responsibility Principle!
-* `bin/` - Directory for scripts relevant to running, testing, or developingn the app itself.
+* `bin/` - Directory for scripts relevant to running, testing, or developing the app itself.
 * `docker-compose.dx.yml` - A Docker Compose file that runs the app.
 * `dx/` - Directory for all the shell scripts and files needed to run the dev environment.
 * `test/` - Tests for the app.